 It is estimated that up to 90% of people with sleep apnea are undiagnosed, so it is not uncommon for people to be unaware that they have the condition.
 Sure, some people may be aware that they snore loudly or have trouble staying asleep, but they may not realize that these symptoms could be a sign of sleep apnea.

-And you’d be surprised but the number of people who have actually been diagnosed with sleep apnea who will doubt they really suffer from this condition or at best, admit it exists, but…
+And you’d be surprised by the number of people diagnosed with sleep apnea who will doubt they suffer from this condition or, at best, admit it exists, but…

 “It’s really not all that bad.”